 When teams first start down the automation path, they often begin with what feels familiar: imperative automation.

-That’s no surprise.
-Manual CLI interaction is imperative by nature—you connect to a device, type a command, perform an action.
-So when you begin automating, you naturally encode those same steps into a script or workflow.
+After all, manual CLI interaction is imperative by nature.
+You connect to a device, type a command, perform an action.
+When you start automating, it makes sense to encode those same steps into a script or workflow.

-That’s why declarative automation matters.
-It offers a fundamentally different and more scalable model for building automation that’s predictable, reliable, and easier to maintain.
+Declarative automation offers a fundamentally different and more scalable model for building automation that’s predictable and easy to maintain.

 Declarative vs imperative automation: Core distinctions